victorgreatjoy/ReciptoVerse-/backend/test-commands.md

-# ReciptoVerse API Testing Commands
+# ReceiptoVerse API Testing Commands

 # Make sure your server is running on http://localhost:3000